Educational Technology, Device Distribution, & BYOD at Cresthill

 An important consideration.

 In short, they're 1.) inexpensive, 2.) aligned with many of the learning tools that our students already employ (e.g., Google Classroom), 3.) are supported by the district (with purchasing and warranty options), and 4.) have been part of the overall learning culture of our building long enough to build a solid "comfort level" for student and staff usage.
+If you bring your own Chromebook, it must be updated to the most recent operating system (OS) in order to adequately connect to the CMS wifi.

 Student Google Accounts